DataDog/dd-sdk-android/features/dd-sdk-android-logs/README.md

-# Datadog Logs SDK for Android
+# Datadog Logs SDK for Android.

 See the dedicated [Datadog Android Log Collection documentation][1] to learn how to forward logs from your Android or Android TV application to Datadog.